tokgozkerem/codingExercises/README.md

 # Coding Exercises

-This repository contains a collection of various basic and array-related program examples in the Python programming language.
+This repository contains a collection of various basic, array-related, and list-related program examples in the Python programming language.
 Its purpose is to help learners and developers practice Python.

 ## Basic Programs